ilevillani/threat-hunt/threat-hunting-labs/unauthorized-chrome-extension/chrome-event-creation.md

 # Threat Event (Unauthorized Chrome Extension Installation)
-**Unauthorized Chrome Extension Installation - Unauthorized installation of a trojanized “Dark Reader” look-alike, with credential staging and simulated exfiltration**
+**Unauthorized Chrome Extension Installation - Unauthorized installation of a trojanized extension, with credential harvesting and data exfiltration**

 ## Steps the "Bad Actor" took Create Logs and IoCs:
 1. Navigates to an unofficial Chrome extension repository: https://www.crx4chrome.com/
-2. Searches for an unofficial extension: Dark Reader
+2. Searches for an unofficial extension
 3. Downloads and saves the file: ```EIMADPBCBFNMBKOPOOJFEKHNKHDBIEEH_4_9_110_0.crx```
-4. Loads the extension manually in Chrome Developer Mode: Go to chrome://extensions/; Enable Developer Mode; Loaded the downloaded folder into the Extensions tab
+4. Loads the extension manually in Chrome Developer Mode: Go to chrome://extensions/
 5. The extension appears to work normally.
 However, this trojanized copy includes code to capture credentials typed into forms.
-6. A PowerShell script creates a file called ```SavedPasswords.txt``` with sensitive data (corporate usernames and passwords)
+6. A PowerShell script creates a file called ```SavedPasswords.txt``` with sensitive data (likely corporate usernames and passwords).
-7. The script makes a web request, exfiltrates the data and deletes the file.

 ---